input-output-hk/ouroboros-leios/docs/technical-report-1.md

 - The identity of the voter
 - The number of votes cast
 - A proof that the votes cast are valid
+- A signature

 When collecting votes for the same EB, the hash of the EB would only have to be listed once for the whole set.
 This will save 32 bytes per vote serialized.
+Not counting the hash of the EB, we would expect a vote to comprise at least 146 bytes.
+However, use of KES signature could add nearly 500 bytes more.

+- *Voter identity:* 32 bytes
+- *Number of votes cast:* 2 bytes
+- *Proof of right to vote:* 80 bytes
+- *Signature:* 32 bytes

+> [!DANGER]
+> Is this reasoning correct?
+>
+> - Voter identity is 32 bytes because that is the size of a pool ID.
+> - We really only need 1 byte to count the votes cast, but two is safer.
+> - I'm not sure where the 80 byte estimate for a VRF proof came from.
+> - A Blake2b-256 signature is 32 bytes.
+> - This assumes that public keys would have been transmitted previously.
+> - This also assumes that duplicative information such as the EB hash and pipeline ID would be global to the collection of votes.

 It has not been decided what types of keys and signatures will be used for Leios votes.
 Key considerations are . . .